rdatools/tradeoffs/docs/_pages/workflow.markdown

 scripts/setup_state.sh NC
 ```

+## Step 3 - Manual Steps

+There are two manual steps.

-## Step 3 - Verify the notable maps from DRA
+### Verify the notable maps from DRA

 Notable and official maps and their ratings have been pull from DRA automatically.